Nighthawk (Marvel Comics): Joaquin Pennyworth

-After Richmond joins the US government's Fifty State Initiative of registered heroes as Nighthawk, he meets Joaquin Pennyworth, an agent of S.H.I.E.L.D. from the future and the son of the one-time leader of the Sons of the Serpent.
-Richmond asks him to commence training to become the new Nighthawk before retiring.
+After Richmond joins the US government's Fifty State Initiative of registered heroes as Nighthawk, he forms a short-lived Initiative version of the Defenders with Colossus, the Blazing Skull, and She-Hulk.
+With She-Hulk and Warlord Krang, battling the group the Sons of the Serpent and culminating in a confrontation with his old Defenders foe Yandroth, Yandroth manipulates time and forces Nighthawk to battle a twisted version of his old team, the Squadron Sinister, before being rescued by a future incarnation of the Defenders.
+Noting that one of the future members is Joaquin Pennyworth, an agent of S.H.I.E.L.D. and the son of the one-time leader of the Sons of the Serpent, Richmond asks him to commence training to become the new Nighthawk, before retiring.

 Squadron Supreme of America version

 A new version of Kyle Richmond is a member of the Squadron Supreme of America.
 He is revealed to be a simulacrum created by Mephisto and programmed by the Power Elite to obey Phil Coulson.
 As a civilian, Richmond is a U.S. congressman elected to the House of Representatives to represent Washington, D.C..

+During The War of the Realms storyline, Richmond is at a congressional hearing when a code red was issued that sent the representatives to the tunnels below.
+He and the other members of the Squadron Supreme of America are summoned to Washington D.C., where Coulson brought them up to speed with Malekith the Accursed's invasion.
+Nighthawk and the Squadron Supreme of America fight an army of Rock Trolls and Frost Giants.
+After the Squadron Supreme cause the Frost Giants to retreat, Coulson sends the group to Ohio, which has become a battleground.

+After leaving the Squadron Supreme, Nighthawk discovers the room under the Pentagon where he and the Squadron were created, then burns it down.
+Nighthawk leaves the House of Representatives and becomes a vigilante, seeking to prove himself as a person.
+After encountering Mephisto, Nighthawk is convinced to join the Avengers to combat him.